Commit-Boost/commit-boost-client/docs/docs/developing/prop-commit-signing.md

 - `Signing ID` is your module's 32-byte signing ID.
 The signer service will load this for your module from its configuration file.

 - `Nonce` is the nonce value for the signature request.
-While this value must be present, it can be effectively ignored by setting it to some arbitrary value if your module does not track nonces.
+This field is required.
+Modules that do not use replay protection should always send `0`; modules that do should use a monotonically increasing value per key.
 Conforming with the tree specification, it must be added as a 256-bit unsigned little-endian integer.
 Most libraries will be able to do this conversion automatically if you specify the field as the language's primitive for 64-bit unsigned integers (e.g., `uint64`, `u64`, `ulong`, etc.).

 - `Chain ID` is the ID of the chain that the Signer service is currently configured to use, as indicated by the [Commit-Boost configuration file](../get_started/configuration.md).
 This must also be a 256-bit unsigned little-endian integer.